enordmoe/inclass265/practice_import_data.md

-The R `read_csv()` function deals with names that violate R variable naming rules (e.g., start with numbers, contain blanks, etc.) by preserving the names but adding single tick marks (\`) around them so they are correct recognized as variable names when used in code.
+The R `read_csv()` function deals with names that violate R variable naming rules (e.g., start with numbers, contain blanks, etc.) by preserving the names but adding single tick marks (\`) around them so they are correctly recognized as variable names when used in code.
 The `students.csv` data contains examples of these kinds of names.

 ``` r